karllhughes/learn/_posts/2020-11-02-stock-images.markdown

 **[Picjumbo](https://picjumbo.com/)** - Thousands of free stock photos with upgrade options to get even more with a premium membership.

 **[Pikwizard](https://pikwizard.com/)** - Over 100,000 completely free stock photos that don’t require any attribution.
-High quality images of people that can’t be found on other free stock photo sites.
+High-quality images of people that can’t be found on other free stock photo sites.

 **[Pixabay](https://pixabay.com/)** - Over 1.2 million community-generated photos of just about everything you can imagine.

 **[Rawpixel](https://www.rawpixel.com/)** - Most free images on the websites are exclusive and comprise photography, vector art, and mockups.

-**[Skuawk](http://skuawk.com/)** - Another great option if you just want to filter by category, but the UI is pretty weird (hint: use the three bars in the top right to navigate).
+**[Skuawk](http://skuawk.com/)** - Another great option if you just want to filter by a category, but the UI is pretty weird (hint: use the three bars in the top right to navigate).

 **[Startup Stock Photos](http://startupstockphotos.com/)** - Free photos for startups, bloggers, publishers, websites, designers, developers, and creators.

 **[Stock Up](https://www.sitebuilderreport.com/stock-up)** - Search their collection of 20,000 free stock photos.

-**[StockSnap.io](https://stocksnap.io/)** - Hundreds of free, high resolution images added weekly.
+**[StockSnap.io](https://stocksnap.io/)** - Hundreds of free, high-resolution images added weekly.

 **[Stockified](https://www.stockified.com/)** - The search isn’t great, but the photos are pretty interesting.